Written by: Kayli McClelland, Creative Media Specialist, Ever Active Schools

 After this active break, teams returned to Winsport for an open mic night in which students could sign up to share their talent whether visual, spoken word, or song.
 Led by MC Dwight Farahat – a freestyle rap artist from Calgary – an inspiring group of Indigenous youth braved the stage to share their talents with their peers, including traditional dances, a Michael Jackson tribute dance, singing, and break dancing.
 Art supplies were available for those students whose talents lay in visual mediums.

 School teams returned the following day for more concurrent sessions centred around the arts, physical activity, student leadership, and lessons from Elders and Knowledge Keepers.
 Students had the opportunity to hear from a talented local Indigenous sports photographer, participate in outdoor traditional games, and be empowered through cultural activities.

-The Summit finished off with a presentation from keynote speaker Corey Gray: a black hole scientist and member of the Siksika Nation of Alberta.
+The Summit finished off with a presentation from keynote speaker Corey Gray: an Indigenous black hole scientist from the Siksika Nation of Alberta.
 Corey is a member of the team whose founders were awarded the Nobel Prize for physics in 2017 for the discovery of gravitational waves.
 He enlisted the help of his mother, Sharon Yellowfly, to translate all of the press releases into the Blackfoot language – likely the first time this has ever happened.

 — Ever Active Schools (@EverActiveAB) November 29, 2018